U.S. industry gears up to fight Obama's climate rules

 COST CONCERN

+"They obviously are concerned about cost," said Jo Ann Emerson, chief executive of NRECA, who explained the co-ops provide power to some of the nation's poorest regions.

-And some industry coalitions have said they will try to work with the EPA and state officials to craft practical rules.
+And some industry coalitions have said they will try to work with the EPA and state officials to craft practical rules rather than flatly oppose them.

-After the EPA first said in 2008 that it would treat carbon as a pollutant, power companies including AES AES.N and NRG NRG.N and manufacturers including Boeing BA.N and 3M MMM.N formed the National Climate Coalition.
+After the EPA first said in 2008 that it would treat carbon as a pollutant, power companies including AES and NRG and manufacturers including Boeing and 3M formed the National Climate Coalition.

 It wants the EPA to phase in standards, and eventually develop rules for companies and states to trade credits for carbon-reducing actions, said Robert Wyman, a partner with law firm Latham & Watkins, who represents the coalition.